sc0v0ne/LearnAI/time_series/time_series_forecast.md

 An important distinction in forecasting is that the future is completely unavailable and must only be estimated from what has already happened.

 Time series analysis can be used to remove trend and/or seasonality components which can help with forecasting.

+In time series forecasting, the evaluation of models on historical data is called _backtesting_.

 ## Time Series Decomposition